DataBiosphere/toil/docs/deploying.rst

 Hot-deploying Toil
 ------------------

+.. todo:: "Hot-deploying" is a confusing name.
+What is better?

 Toil can be easily deployed to a remote host, given that both Python and Toil are present.
 The first order of business after copying your workflow to each host is to create and activate a virtualenv::